desec-io/desec-stack/docs/dyndns/configure.rst

 - Token secret (long random string for authentication, displayed after sign-up)

-**Advanced API users:** The dynDNS token technically is a regular API token with permissions restricted to DNS management (but not account management).
+**Advanced API users:** The dynDNS token technically is a regular API token with permissions restricted to DNS management (not allowing account management).

 IPv6 Support
 ------------